RancidDax/namazu.tools/uwu.md

 Once the plumes have gathered on the party, AOE them down leaving the Spiny plume with some health left (aim for 25%ish).

-After Feather Rain, kill the spiny plume to spawn a bubble, party can then move into this ready for cleanses.
+After Feather Rain, wait for OT to take second hit from Spiny Plume, then kill the plume to spawn a bubble, party can then move into this ready for cleanses.

 ### Cleanses
 The following is a mechanic where we will take turns to gain and cleanse stacks by entering and leaving bubble, the order is very precise and required to be able to clear the fight, if you fail the order but survive the mechanic, you will fail later mechanics.